Joecode22/Ukraine-Quiz/README.md

 Some key features of this application include:

-1. Feature 1
+1. Displaying multiple-choice questions and tracking user's answer
-2. Feature 2
+2. A timer that counts down during the quiz and deducts time for incorrect answer
-3. Feature 3
+3. Calculating and storing the user's score after completing the quiz
-4. Feature 4
+4. Saving and displaying high scores, including the most recent score
-5. Feature 5
+5. A high scores table that shows the top 5 scores along with the names of the players